jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - LTE and WiMAX are common transmission systems
         - **WiMAX**: Broadband Wireless Access IEEE 802.16 is a well-known example of wireless broadband; WiMAX can potentially deliver data rates of > 30 Mbps
     - 5G
-        - 5G uses higher frequencies than previous tech, allowing for higher transmission speeds — up to 10 Gbps, but at reduced distances
+        - 5G uses higher frequencies than previous tech, allowing for higher transmission speeds up to 10 Gbps, but at reduced distances
         - Orgs need to enforce security requirements on 5G
+        - 5G advantages over 4G
+            - enhanced subscriber identity protection
+            - mutual authentication capabilities
     - Security issues with wireless:
         - provider network (voice or data) is not necessarily secure
         - your cell phone can be intercepted